Correlation Between Moelis and Enova International

 Strong

-Over the last 90 days Enova International has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Enova International are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
 Despite somewhat strong basic indicators, Enova International is not utilizing all of its potentials.
 The recent stock price disturbance, may contribute to short-term losses for the investors.

 Moelis and Enova International Volatility Contrast